 - The relationship between the complaining party and the alleged harasser.

-To bring an action for sexual harassment, the plaintiff must establish that:
+To support a complaint of sexual harassment, the plaintiff must establish that:

 - The plaintiff found the conduct to be hostile, abusive or offensive; and